gabrielmcg/Docker-docs/ops/README.md

 and Express Protect Backups.
 During installation, RMC configuration should specify Data Protection of RMC Core.
 The initial configuration of backups can be set up using the Protection Wizard.
 The Protection Wizard assists with creation of a Recovery Set.
-Create a Recovery Set and select to protect your DockerBackup volume.
+Create a Recovery Set and select to protect your <code class="ph codeph">DockerBackup</code> volume.
 Once you have created your Recovery Set, the next step is to create Protection Jobs.
 The Auto Protection Job simplifies the initial configuration of policies.
 The Auto Protection Job will automatically configure the storage, define default backup policies and protection